S1ddh4rthaG/DhwaniSarathi/README.md

-﻿# HertzHearingTest
+﻿# Dhwani Sarathi

 ### SiH 1403 : App Based Audiometer
-### Problem Description:
+### Problem Statement:

-To know a person Hearing Loss, generally we use a Pure Tone Audiometer.
+>To know a person Hearing Loss, generally we use a Pure Tone Audiometer.
 To use this it requires a bulk of the instrument to be carried.
 This testing requires a considerable amount of time for testing.
 It was observed that during a large level hearing testing it is consuming much time.
 So a hand held Mobile phone operated APP BASED AUDIOMETER will be of immense useful in finding and detecting the hearing loss in children in a schools

-# Local Dev
+### Motivation:
+>Introducing an app-based audiometer for school screenings revolutionizes the way we detect and address hearing loss in children.
+This mobile phone-operated solution offers unparalleled accessibility, convenience, and cost-effectiveness, drastically reducing testing time while ensuring early detection.
+By leveraging modern technology, this app empowers healthcare providers, educators, and parents to swiftly identify potential hearing issues, enabling timely intervention and fostering better academic and social outcomes for children.

+### Features of App
+- Pure Tone Audiometry Test
+- Results, Analysis and Interpretation of Test
+- Classroom Based Managament system with Analytics
+- Connect to Nearest Doctor
+- Digitization of old audiometry documents

+## Getting Started

 ### Frontend